Hakea florulenta: Description

+Hakea florulenta is an erect shrub or small tree that typically grows to a height of 1.5–2 m, sometimes has silky-hairy young shoot, and forms a lignotuber.
+The leaves are narrowly elliptic to lance-shaped, sometimes with the narrower end towards the base, 50–150 mm long, and 10–35 mm wide on a petiole 2–5 mm long.
+The flowers are arranged in umbels in up to four leaf axils per branch, each umbel with 14 to 20 flowers on peduncles 3–4 mm long, each flower on a pedicel 4.0–7.5 mm long.
+The flowers are white, glabrous and 5–8 mm long, the pistil 7–10 mm long.
+Flowering occurs from September to December, and the fruit is obliquely elliptic 20–25 mm long and 6–12 mm wide, the surface with blackish blister-like protuberances.

 Taxonomy

 Hakea florulenta was first formally described in 1855 by Carl Meissner from a specimen collected near Moreton Bay by Frederick Strange (1826 - 1854), who was killed by Aborigines whilst collecting near Mackay.
 The description was published in Hooker's Journal of Botany and Kew Garden Miscellany.
 The specific epithet (florulenta) is a Latin word meaning "abounding in flowers" or "flowering profusely".

 Distribution and habitat

 Hakea florulenta occurs in coastal areas of south-eastern Queensland and northern New South Wales from Bundaberg south to Grafton.
 Found growing in open forest, often associated with Melaleuca on sand or sandstone sometimes in poorly drained areas.